Submit Your SoR Aligned Program

 In order to submit a program please outline how SoR informed instructional factors support early reading development.

-It might be useful to link evidence to this curriculum evaluation document from The Reading League.
+It might be useful to view this (updated) curriculum evaluation document from

 'This curriculum evaluation tool features components that align with the Simple View of Reading (Gough & Tunmer, 1986) and Scarborough’s Rope (Scarborough, 2001).
 Word Recognition and Language Comprehension are broken down into subcomponents and writing and spelling, as well as assessment, are included.
 Green Flags indicate instructional practices that are aligned with the science of reading.
 Red Flags indicate instructional practices that are not aligned with the science of reading.
 If the curriculum you are evaluating features a particular Red Flag, place an X in the adjacent red box.
 If many/most of the red boxes are checked for a particular component, it is likely that the program is not aligned with the Science of Reading.
 Keep searching!